Why are healthcare organizations of many different types and sizes dealing with similar financial challenges?

 There are others, but overall, optimized and prompt collections are the goal.
 And although competing considerations are common, the effort forces managers to look closer at their own practice.

 Standard benchmarks are published by the Healthcare Financial Management Association (HFMA).
-But naturally, all expectations that that you set should be realistic for your organization.
+But naturally, all expectations that you set should be realistic for your organization.

 Are you ready to speak with an RCM professional who can support you in identifying the cause of your challenges?
 Send us a message, and we’ll schedule an introductory call.